Adric

 Adric /ˈædrɪk/ is a fictional character played by Matthew Waterhouse in the long-running British science fiction television series Doctor Who.
 He was a young native of the planet Alzarius, which exists in the parallel universe of E-Space.
 A companion of the Fourth and Fifth Doctors, he was a regular in the programme from 1980 to 1982 and appeared in 11 stories (40 episodes).
-The name Adric is an anagram derived from Nobel Prize-winning physicist Paul Dirac.
+The name Adric is an anagram derived from the last name of the physicist Paul Dirac.

 Character history

 Adric first appears in the Fourth Doctor serial Full Circle.
 Attempting to escape from the mistfall threatening his community, he stumbles across and finds refuge in the TARDIS, which has been drawn into E-Space via a wormhole-like phenomenon known as a Charged Vacuum Emboitment.
-He stows away when the Doctor, Romana and K-9 Mark II leave Alzarius and becomes a companion in the following serial, State of Decay, accompanying them on the rest of their adventures in E-Space.
+He stows away when the Doctor, Romana and K9 Mark II leave Alzarius and becomes a companion in the following serial, State of Decay, accompanying them on the rest of their adventures in E-Space.
 He remains with the Doctor when Romana and K-9 leave and the TARDIS finds its way back into its own universe.

 With a brilliant mathematical mind and wearing a star-shaped badge for mathematical excellence, Adric is well aware of his own intelligence.
 This, coupled with his relative immaturity, leads to a personality that is abrasive and occasionally crosses over into arrogance.
 As a result, Adric is one of the least popular, or even "most hated", of the Doctor's companions among fans of the programme.
 However, Adric also seeks validation from the Doctor and those around him, and is often hurt and resentful if he feels he is being sidelined or unable to contribute.
 As an Alzarian, Adric is a member of a highly adaptable species, theoretically capable of genetically evolving to suit any environment, although it is unknown whether his particular substrain is capable of this.
 It is known that he possesses an inhumanly rapid rate of healing, though not to the extent he can regenerate amputated body parts.